charleskoffler/clprolf/docs/official/clprolf_language_reference_manual.md

 ### IV.17) GOD OBJECTS OR GOD-OBJECT–LIKE PREVENTION

-In Clprolf, a traditional OOP class corresponds to a `class_for` object.
+In Clprolf, a traditional OOP class corresponds to a `indef_obj` object.
 This generic form can easily lead to *God objects* — classes that try to handle everything at once.
 To prevent this, Clprolf provides more specific class roles, guiding developers toward clear, focused responsibilities and reducing the risk of oversized, monolithic classes.

 ---